cblearn/cblearn/cblearn/datasets/descr/car_similarity.rst

 All images were found on Wikimedia Commons and are assigned to one of four classes:
 ORDINARY CARS, SPORTS CARS, OFF-ROAD/SPORT UTILITY VEHICLES, and OUTLIERS.

-The corresponding car images are available with the _`full dataset`.
+The corresponding car images are available here in the `full dataset`_.

 .. _full dataset: http://www.tml.cs.uni-tuebingen.de/team/luxburg/code_and_data/index.php

 **Data Set Characteristics:**